 Very related to the reducing choice technique is the bundle technique.
 In fact, the problem of too many choices can be solved by creating a bundle of products or services.

-According to Jason James, a bundle will work if you follow these rules.
+, a bundle will work if you follow these rules.

 The total price of the bundle must be slightly less than buying the products or services separately.